raviranjan0/Form/README.md

 ## Open the Form:

--Navigate to the project directory.
+- Navigate to the project directory.
--Open form.html in your preferred web browser.
+- Open form.html in your preferred web browser.

 ## Submit the Form:
 Fill out the required information in the form.